qidiso/termux-gui/README.md

 4. already import caffe,tensorflow,mxnet,keras,cv2 for the python

-In a words,now you have a complete linux with a GUI running in the android and programe your ai code in it. will be release beta V0.1 soon
+In a words,now you have a complete linux with a GUI running in the android and programe your ai code in it.

+Will be release beta V0.1 soon